mtollefsen/mtollefsen.github.io/_pages/home.md

 comments: false
 ---

 My name is Max, I'm a computer science master's student at Georgia Tech and I love working with data.
-Below are some of the projects I've done.
+Below are some of the projects, not work-related, that I've done.

 If you have any questions or want to connect feel free to reach out to me at my email [max.tollefsen@gmail.com](mailto:max.tollefsen@gmail.com) or my [LinkedIn](https://www.linkedin.com/in/max-tollefsen/){:target="_blank" rel="noopener"}, cheers.